You get out of it what you put into it – if you are consistent, the results will speak for themselves!

 - Encourage progress.
 Many small steps throughout the year yield big results!

-- Remind your son/daughter of daily practice and help them to schedule this practice time in their daily routine.
+- Remind your child of daily practice and help them schedule it in their daily routine.

-- Provide a practice environment that is free from interruptions (family, friends, TV, computer or phone).
+- Provide a practice environment that is free from interruptions.

-- Communicate with the teacher about any questions or concerns you have regarding the student, music, practicing, festivals, recitals or lesson content.
+- Communicate any questions or concerns you have regarding your child’s lessons with the teacher.

-Parents with children in the Royal Conservatory examination levels may purchase their child’s music books at one of several locations which will be provided by their child’s music teacher, along with a book list, when new books are required.
+Parents with children in the Royal Conservatory examination levels may purchase their child’s music books at one of several locations.
+Purchase options will be provided by their child’s music teacher when new books are required.
 Montessori Mozarts will cover all beginner music books.